Learn more about the installation of your van rack.

 Anytime you install any aftermarket product on the exterior of your vehicle, you are changing the aerodynamic flow of air around the design of your vehicle.

 This is not limited to just the installation of racks, even products like window visors, roll bars, brush guards, and more.
 Check out these tips on what to do if you experience any excessive wind noise or whistle after installing a van rack.

 Specific to vans:

-Nine times out of ten, simply moving the front cross bar forward or backward a few inches will dramatically effect any noise.
-If the cross bar is in direct flow of air coming off the windshield, move the front bar out of "the line of fire".
+Nine times out of ten, simply moving the front crossbar forward or backward a few inches will dramatically affect any noise.
+If the crossbar is in the direct flow of air coming off the windshield, move the front bar out of "the line of fire".

 Cross Tread Industries Inc. ladder rack products are designed to fit the majority of vans and pickup trucks on the market today.
 Due to the vast number of engineering changes by the automotive manufactures, a "perfect" fit cannot be guaranteed on all vehicles.

 - The length on the formed diamond plate crossbar (1 7/8" x 2") on the Alum 660 is 60".

 - If your van is shorter than 60", you will have to trim the bar.